An Act To Enact the Maine Citizens' Initiatives Clean Election Act

 § 1135.
 Terms of participation

-The executive director shall certify a participating committee complying with the requirements of this section as a certified committee as soon as possible and no later than 5 business days after the committee's final submittal of qualifying contributions and other supporting documents required under this section.
-The executive director may take additional time if further investigation is necessary to verify compliance with this Act as long as the commission notifies the participating committee regarding the anticipated schedule for conclusion of the investigation.
-A participating committee or other interested person may appeal the decision of the executive director to the members of the commission in accordance with section 1143.
+The executive director shall certify a committee complying with the requirements of this section as a certified committee as soon as possible and no later than 5 business days after the committee's final submittal of qualifying contributions and other supporting documents required under this section.
+The executive director may take additional time if further investigation is necessary to verify compliance with this Act as long as the commission notifies the committee regarding the anticipated schedule for conclusion of the investigation.
+A committee or other interested person may appeal the decision of the executive director to the members of the commission in accordance with section 1143.

 § 1136.
 Relinquishment of certification

-The commission shall establish by rule procedures for return to the fund of unspent money distributed from the fund if a certified committee chooses to relinquish its certification.
-As determined appropriate by the commission, the rule may include a requirement that all funds distributed to the certified committee be returned to the fund.
+The commission shall establish by rule procedures for return to the fund of unspent money distributed from the fund if a committee chooses to relinquish its certification.
+As determined appropriate by the commission, the rule may include a requirement that all funds distributed to the committee be returned to the fund.

 § 1137.
 Revocation of certification